The geometry of antisymplectic involutions, II: The special fiber

 with vertex set $\{0,1,\dots,m\}$, two arrows from the vertex~0 to each of the vertices $1,\dots,m$, one loop around each vertex $1,\dots,m$ and $(n-2\ell)$~loops around the vertex~0.
 Here we look at the dimension vector

 \begin{proof}[Proof of Proposition~\ref{prop:UhlenbeckVsBridgeland}.]
 By~\cite[Theorem 1.1]{CB:normality}, the quotient $\mu^{-1}_{S,F}(0)\sslash G_{S,F}$ with the reduced induced scheme structure is normal.
 We only need to show it is reduced.
-To this end, it is enough to show that $\mu^{-1}_{S,F}(0)$ is integral, and we use \cite{CB:geometry}.
+To this end, it is enough to show that $\mu^{-1}_{S,F}(0)$ is integral.
+To prove this, we use \cite{CB:geometry}.
 We recall some notation from~\emph{loc.~cit.}.
 For a dimension vector $\beta=(b_0,b_1,\dots,b_m)$, we set

 where for an arrow $u\in Q$, we denote by $h(u)$, respectively $t(u)$ the head vertex, respectively the tail vertex and we set

 For us, we need to consider two types of vectors:

 Then, by~\emph{loc.~cit.}, the fiber $\mu^{-1}_{S,F}(0)$ is a reduced and irreducible complete intersection of dimension